-Current economic conditions have resulted in a decrease in procurement by private sector companies.
+As a result of the economic conditions during the recent global recession, there has been a decrease in procurement by private sector companies.
 Such companies may be forced to halt the projects already underway due to a lack of funds, or may decide to delay or abandon studies of potential projects while they await more favourable investment conditions.
 Whilst standard practice in the private sector is for the construction company to be paid as the works are executed, Ferrovial is exposed to loss of revenue if such works are delayed or cancelled.
 Reductions in project procurement by the private sector may adversely affect the business, financial condition and results of operations of Ferrovial.